himanshugoud/himanshugoud/README.md

 ## About

 I build full-stack web applications — real-time systems, geospatial matching, and authenticated multi-user dashboards — and take them from local code to production deployments I own end-to-end.

 My strongest work is React front ends backed by Node.js/Express + MongoDB or Firebase, with an emphasis on testing what I ship — Vitest suites, CI gates, and Lighthouse audits — rather than shipping and hoping.

-Currently a B.Tech (Mathematics & Computing) student at MITS Gwalior.
+**Open to:** full-stack / SDE internship and placement opportunities.

 <br/>